isomerpages/govtech-gobusiness-main/pages/ipgrow/alpha-omega-law-corporation.md

 ## Alpha & Omega Law Corporation

 Alpha & Omega sets itself apart by being a Singapore law firm with a complete focus on IP law.
 A brand established in Singapore in 2003.
 We are strategists, idealists, analysts and business-minded.
 Beyond the registration and protection of IP, our goal is to work hard hand in hand with our clients to tailor powerful intellectual property strategies that will help their business reap exponential growth and profits.
-We provide invaluable support to businesses, Singapore and international alike, in building, enforcing and commercialising their IA in Singapore and around the world.Our clientele range from individuals to  start-ups, charities, small and medium sized enterprises, multinationals based in Singapore and globally.
+We provide invaluable support to businesses, Singapore and international alike, in building, enforcing and commercialising their IA in Singapore and around the world.
+Our clientele range from individuals to  start-ups, charities, small and medium sized enterprises, multinationals based in Singapore and globally.

 <b>Year established in Singapore:</b> 2009